 Hour of consultation: appointment via e-mail

 - Ramos Padrón, R. & Burchardt, H.J.
-(Forthcoming).
+(2021).
 Coronizando el futuro: la desigualdad en los tiempos de la pandemia.
 Repositorio CALAS.

 - Ramos Padrón, R. (2018).
 Expresiones de Desigualdad Social.
 El Acceso al Sistema de Servicios Sociales en un contexto de Desarrollo Humano.
 El Municipio Habana Vieja.
 PhD Thesis.
 University of Havana.